Nishikant-K-P/CV-Alchemist/README.md

 - `candidate_profile.txt`: Contains your resume information
 - `resume_template.txt`: Contains the LaTeX template for the resume
+- Enter your candidate profile details in `candidate_profile.txt`
+- Enter/modify your resume template in `resume_template.txt`

 ## Running the Development Server